ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 ## Conclusions

-* If you look at just high income countries, there's an apparent positive relationship between the amount of unpaid domestic chores done by men and total fertility rate, at the country level.
+* If you look at just high purchasing power parity GDP per capita countries, there's an apparent positive relationship between the amount of unpaid domestic chores done by men and total fertility rate, at the country level.
 * However, this impact is *reversed* if you look at the full range of countries for which data is available.
 * Most importantly, the relationship *vanishes altogether* when we include it in a statistical model that controls for purchasing power parity GDP per capita and for gender inequality more broadly.
-* We can conclude that <b>the apparent effect of male housework on total fertility is just a statistical artefact</b> standing in for these two, broader&mdash;and obviously important&mdash;factors.
+* We can conclude that <b>the apparent country-level effect of male housework on total fertility is just a statistical artefact</b> standing in for these two, broader&mdash;and obviously important&mdash;factors.

+Does this mean that men doing housework doesn't impact on fertility decisions?
+No!
+In fact it's very possible it does.
+But it *does* mean that you can't see this in the country level data.
+To really investigate this, you will need household level data; something like the Australian HILDA survey (Household Income and Labour Dynamics in Australia).